Homepage - Art Residency - Program Overview

 The residency accommodation is just a 5-minute walk from the factory and studio.

-• Residents get a private bedroom with shared bathroom, kitchen, living room and coin laundry.
+• Shared bathroom, kitchen, living room and laundry.

 • A bike is provided for easy travel around Arita.